 At PA Duffy and Company, we believe in working with other solicitors toward a common goal.
-With registered businesses in Northern Ireland and the Republic of Ireland we are uniquely placed to deal with cross border legal issues that other solicitors are unable to action due to jurisdictional restrictions.
+With registered businesses in Northern Ireland and the Republic of Ireland as a solicitor agency in Ireland we are uniquely placed to deal with cross border legal issues that other solicitors are unable to action due to jurisdictional restrictions.

 We offer a range of services to solicitors and law firms, including expert advice on some of the common pitfalls involved in cross border litigation and the danger of leaving yourself open to a professional negligence claim.